robertangeles/prompts/write_essay.md

 - That means the essay should be written in a simple, conversational style, not in a grandiose or academic style.

 - Use the same style, vocabulary level, and sentence structure as Paul Graham.

+- Follow the nuance or creativity found in human writing

+- Do not be vague or overly broad specially if you are covering a wide range of topics

+- Do not repeat items in the output sections.

+- Do not start items with the same opening words.

-- Write an attention grabbing hook for aSEO description with a maximum of 160 characters.
+- Write an attention grabbing hook for a SEO description with a maximum of 160 characters.
 Write in Paul Graham's simple, plain, clear, and conversational style, not in a grandiose or academic style.
 You will put this in the [SEO DESCRIPTION] Section.

 - Write a detailed prompt for an AI Image Generator to represent this essay.
 You will put this in the [IMAGE DESCRIPTION] Section.